ZenithO-o/twitter-blocker/README.md

 # twitter-blocker

 A tool designed to block mass amounts of users using the Twitter API.
-Provide a list `list_ordered.txt` of user ids you want to block in descending order of priority (current list is of users following @ValidLs and @MalesInDisguise, in descending date of latest activity).
+Provide a list `list_ordered.txt` of user ids you want to block in descending order of priority.

 **NOTE:** Make sure you keep up to date!
 Pull the latest changes for `list_ordered.txt`, as I will try to push updates on accounts that should be blocked.

-## How to use:
+## How to use

 For the sake of allowing as many people as possible to use this tool, I will be writing in-depth instructions on how to get this tool to work.
 If you are more experienced of a developer there is a tl;dr at the end.
 Also, if there is a discrepancy in the instructions, please notify me or even send a PR for corrections.